Sunday June 30 to Sunday July 7, 2019Stony Point Center in Stony Point, New York

 - Surround yourself with constant hevruta, in small classes and informal groups throughout the week.
 Earn 2 units of credit for full participation in the week's learning.

-- Soar with daily student-led davvening!
+- Soar with daily student-led davvenen'!
 Sign up to lead or co-lead, and to receive feedback on new approaches from ALEPH teachers.

 Smicha Week is for students in the ALEPH Ordination Program (AOP) and candidates whose application is in process.
-Students enrolled in one of our smicha/ordination programs are welcome to register now for Smicha Week.
+AOP students attend Smicha Week as part of their curriculum requirements.
 If you are a candidate for one of our smicha programs, a letter of invitation from Rabbi Marcia Prager, Rabbinic Pastor Shulamit Fagan or Hazzan Jack Kessler is a prerequisite for registering for Smicha Week.
-(Please also see NOTE below regarding ALEPH Musmachim.)
+ALEPH musmachim are also welcome to participate on a space-available basis.

 Smicha Week is a place for experimentation.
-In light of this fact and our unique theme this year, we invite you to use the daily davvenen slots as a spiritual laboratory.
+We invite you to use the daily davennen leadership as a spiritual laboratory.
 Lead from your growing edge.
-How are you called to guide a community in the davvening experience?
+How are you called to guide a community in the davennen experience?
 We are asking you to think in terms of different modalities and approaches, whether using the matbeah as your architectural framework or building your own path to present an experience of the deep structure of that moment of communal prayer.
 Experiment with meditation… silence… chant in a contemplative or ecstatic container.
 Make the best use of this laboratory.

 Faculty will provide the following for inspiration and guidance:

-- Mentoring: we'll post a list of davvenen mentors soon!
-Students will sign up for the mentor of their choice.
+Mentoring: Student davennen coordinator will have a list of faculty who are available to mentor this summer’s weekday davennen leaders.
+Choose a mentor based upon the type of service you wish to lead.
 Mentoring, feedback and evaluation will come solely from the mentors with whom you choose to work.